MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_App_Designer.md

 9. Enter **Test Assessment Two** for **Title** and click **Save and Close.**

-10. Select on the **Assessments** in the top menu.
+10. Select on **Knowledge Assessments** in the left bar.

 11. The two records you created will be visible in the view.

 12. Select the **Knowledge Test Results**.

-13. The view will load but you don’t have any records.
+13. The view will load but you won’t have any records.

 14. Click on the **Assessments** area and switch to the **Administration** area.